 Current calls for submissions:

 Home for the Holidays.
-Valentine’s Day, Passover, Easter (and possibly Mother’s Day and Father’s Day too), many of us will be home for the holidays this year.
-Motherwell is looking for original essays about how you are celebrating a little differently in 2021, but also any reflections on past holiday experiences.
+Mother’s Day and Father’s Day, many of us will be home for the holidays this year.
+Motherwell is looking for original essays about how these days make you feel as a parent and how you might be celebrating a little differently in 2021.
 All formats welcome and please include a word count (we tend to cap at 1,200).

 Back to School and COVID-19.
 There is a host of uncertainty surrounding schooling right now and Motherwell would love to hear your perspective and/or your experience: as a teacher, a parent, or a student.
 Do you have any creative ways that you’ve been supporting your kids’ remote learning?
 Are there any unique challenges your family is facing either in person or virtually?
 All formats welcome and please include word count (we tend to cap at 1,200).